 fmt::print("average_hobbit_height == 1: {}\n", average_hobbit_height == 1);

-one gross of hobbits standing on each other's shoulders: 13176.0
+}one gross of hobbits standing on each other's shoulders: 13176.0

-s are converted to
+expressions, our ints are converted to

-s, and so the resulting expression is a
+doubles, and so the resulting expression is a

-double
+double expression.

 What we’ve looked at so far in this chapter are called implicit conversions: that is, we’re converting values from one type to another, but we’re not stating that we ever intended to convert.
 This is often okay for lossless conversions: there’s no potential information loss, so we can get away without saying anything in many situations.
 Narrowing conversions, on the other hand, are a different story: it’s unclear as to whether or not you’re even aware that narrowing is happening.